dart-archive/www.dartlang.org/src/site/polymer-dart/index.markdown

 ### Web UI parity

 Web UI is the precursor to polymer.dart.
-Polymer.dart is not quite at feature parity with Web UI.
+Polymer.dart is almost at feature parity with Web UI.
 Below is a list of Web UI features that have not yet been implemented in polymer.dart:

 * Value of index variable available inside of loops
-* Initialization of custom attributes with literal values

 ### Polymer parity